faouzi96/hackathonPoC/readme.md

 The project contains a `creds/` folder used to store local secrets used for LLM connection.
 Do not commit real secrets to VCS — prefer environment variables or a secrets manager in CI.

 If your runtime requires environment variables, you can export them in PowerShell like this:

 ---

-## Environment Variable

-To be able to run the project in a dev mode, a `.env` or a node environment variable must be present:

-`NODE_ENV="development"`

----